MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataExplorer.md

 ##### Creating a function

-You can create the following function in any ADX cluster that you have access to, including a free cluster.
+You can create the following function in any Azure Data Explorer cluster that you have access to, including a free cluster.
 The function returns the table `SalesTable` from the help cluster, filtered for sales transactions greater than or smaller than a number provided by the report user.

 ```kusto
 .create-or-alter  function LargeOrSmallSales(Cutoff:long,Op:string=">")